MTrab/danfoss_ally/Usage.md

 In this section we have two binary sensors and a switch:

-- **Boiler relay**: Likely a signal to a gas boiler or similar to indicate heat is needed.
 - **Heat supply request**: Likely similar to Boiler relay.
 The difference may be explained in the Programming reference, section 2.6.
 - **Heat available** switch: A signal to the thermostat.
 Probably indicating if water is heated sufficuently.
 Default on.